seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 And like the tyrannous breathing of the north
 Shakes all our buds from growing.

-Those things I bid you do, get them dispatch’d.
+Those things I bid you do, get them dispatch'd.
 I will attend the queen.

 **PISANIA**